kamaradclimber/datadog-integration-ha/README.md

 ## Configuration

 Add a new integration "datadog-agentless".
 You'll be asked to give an API key and the site (datadoghq.com or datadoghq.eu for instance).
+You'll also need to configure an environment, this will be passed as the `env` tag on all events/metrics.
+Suggested value is `prod`.

 ## Usage